-53. Contingency Management Overview
+54. Contingency Management Overview

 - a.
 Beginning no earlier than July 1, 2022, DHCS will implement a new contingency management benefit for eligible DMC-ODS beneficiaries with a substance use disorder in DMC-ODS counties that elect and are approved by DHCS to pilot the benefit.
 The pilots will allow California to evaluate and assess the effectiveness of a contingency management benefit before determining whether it should be available statewide. - b.
-Under the pilot, the contingency management benefit will be available in participating DMC-ODS counties, that opt and are approved by DHCS to provide this benefit, to qualified beneficiaries who meet the eligibility requirements described below and receive services from a non-residential DMC-ODS provider. - 54.
+Under the pilot, the contingency management benefit will be available in participating DMC-ODS counties, that opt and are approved by DHCS to provide this benefit, to qualified beneficiaries who meet the eligibility requirements described below and receive services from a non-residential DMC-ODS provider. - 55.
 Eligibility.
 To qualify for the contingency management benefit, a Medi-Cal beneficiary must meet the following conditions: - a.
-Contingency management will be available only when it is medically necessary and appropriate. - b.
-Be enrolled in a comprehensive treatment program that offers other services (e.g., group or individual therapy) delivered in person or via telehealth;

-- c.
-Be assessed and determined to have a substance use disorder for which the contingency management benefit is medically appropriate based on the fidelity of treatment to the evidence-based practice.
-The presence of additional substance use disorders and/or diagnoses does not disqualify an individual from receiving the contingency management benefit; - d.
-Reside in a participating DMC-ODS county that elects and is approved by DHCS to pilot the Contingency Management benefit; - e.
-Not be enrolled in another contingency management program for substance use disorder; - f.
-Receive services from a non-residential DMC-ODS provider that offers the contingency management benefit in accordance with DHCS policies and procedures; and - g.
-Contingency management should never be used in place of medication treatment for OUD.
+Be enrolled in a comprehensive treatment program that offers other services (e.g., group or individual therapy) delivered in person or via telehealth; - Be assessed and determined to have a substance use disorder for which the contingency management benefit is medically necessary and appropriate based on the fidelity of treatment to the evidence-based practice.
+The presence of additional substance use disorders and/or diagnoses does not disqualify an individual from receiving the contingency management benefit; - c.
+Reside in a participating DMC-ODS county that elects and is approved by DHCS to pilot the Contingency Management benefit; - d.
+Not be enrolled in another contingency management program for substance use disorder; - e.
+Receive services from a non-residential DMC-ODS provider that offers the contingency management benefit in accordance with DHCS policies and procedures; and - f.
+Contingency management should never be used in place of medication treatment for addiction treatment (e.g., for opioid use disorder or alcohol use).

-55. Service Description
+56. Service Description